kostadin-t/btp-terraform/units/unit_4/lesson_3/README.md

 }
 ```

-Now we delete the section in the `main.tf` file that we copied over to the `srvc-baseline.tf` file in the directory `modules/srvc-baseline`.
+Now we delete the section in the `main.tf` file that we copied over to the `srvc_baseline.tf` file in the directory `modules/srvc-baseline`.

 A module can define constraints concerning the required configuration that the Terraform configuration (also known as *calling* module) mus provide.
 Therefore, we add a section for the provider that we expect to be initialized.
-For that, we add the following lines into the `srvc-baseline.tf` file:
+For that, we add the following lines into the `srvc_baseline.tf` file:

 ```terraform
 terraform {